phpCache – speed up your website

 chmod 777 directory_name/

 Since the directory that we create for phpCache needs to be writable for everyone, I like to keep it outside the document root.
-Otherwise, people who go to my website could exploit the fact that a directory, that is writable for everyone is accessable to the public.
-Of course there is not just one way of doing it, but keeping the cache outside the document root might just be the most easiest/convenient one.
+Otherwise, people who go to my website could exploit the fact that a directory, that is writable for everyone is accessible to the public.
+Of course, there is not just one way of doing it, but keeping the cache outside the document root might just be the most easiest/convenient one.

 Cache it, baby!